Charity Phone Scams: 5 Simple Ways to Protect Against Charity Telephone Scammers

 Look up the organization online to verify both its existence and credentials.
 Legitimate local charities should be registered with your state, while national organizations can be verified through the Better Business Bureau Wise (BBB) Giving Alliance.

-If you've verified the charitable organization you've been contacted about is legitimate, call them back directly to confirm they've authorized a phone campaign.
+If you've verified the legitimacy of the charitable organization, call them back directly to confirm they've authorized a phone campaign.

 3. Keep your information private.

-Never provide personal or financial information over the phone, particularly when asked for an upfront payment via wire transfer, preloaded debit card or similar.
+Never provide personal or financial information over the phone, particularly when asked for upfront payment via wire transfer, preloaded debit card, or similar.

 4. Don't give in to emotions.

 If you feel pressured into donating through guilt tactics, requested minimum contributions or suggested donation amounts - hang up.
 A legitimate charity will appreciate what you are able and willing to give.